terrestris/helm-charts/README.md

 * Check `kubectl logs -f <podname>` for container logs
 * !Pods do normally not restart if the image has not changed!
   * Use `kubectl delete pod <podname>` to explicitly restart a container
-  * TODO: Check if pullStrategy: Always helps.
-We probably need this anyways if we want to change appVersions in the values files

 ## Setting up shogun cluster with kind-dev-cluster
 ```bash